 - Powdered sugar for topping

-- Remove the bowl from the mixer stand, add the yeast and eggs, and stir with a rubber spatula to make a moist, thick dough.
+- Remove the bowl from the mixer stand, add the yeast mixture and stir with a rubber spatula to make a moist, thick dough.
 Switch to the dough hook and beat on low speed for 1 minute.
 Increase the speed to medium and beat for 5 minutes, or until the dough becomes sticky and elastic and begins to pull away from the sides of the bowl.
 Scrape the bowl and the dough hook.
 The dough is very sticky, so don't let that fool you into adding more flour-- don't do it!

 - Cut the butter into the flour and sugar using two forks or a pastry cutter.
 Follow directions above, mixing by hand until it's sticky, smooth, and stretchy.